arcuscg/.github/profile/README.md

 # Arcus Consulting
-This is for publicly release code, scripts, and documents.
+This is for publicly released code, scripts, and documents.

+Free to use and share, generally MIT licensed for convenience and ease.